Janda2304/hypixel-calculator/README.md

 ## HOW TO USE
-idk figure it out<br>
+idk figure it out
-you need to build it then add data folder to it <br>
+you need to build it using cmake
-i'll maybe do it sometime but don't expect it to be soon